marcuslavagnole/bqr_informative_sampling/README.md

 2. **Bayesian quantile regression models for bounded count data under informative sampling**.

 - **MCMC_BWQR_AL_count.R** : MCMC routine for the weighted quantile regression based on the Asymmetric Laplace distribution for count data;
-- **MCMC_BWQR_AL_bounded_count.R** : MCMC routine for the weighted quantile regression based on the Asymmetric Laplace distribution for bounded count.
+- **MCMC_BWQR_AL_bounded_count.R** : MCMC routine for the weighted quantile regression based on the Asymmetric Laplace distribution for bounded count data.